 Unlike the majority of bang for your buck models that do feature a regular mesh upper, the Jordan Fly Lockdown takes a bit of a different path.
 That being said, the upper is woven with some hits of fuse in high wear/stress areas.
 Yep, you won’t see this type of material combination on a basketball performance model every so often.
 It’s just one of those occasions when a brand decides to go with something far-out from usual.
 But, hey, this stuff works well, and that’s what matters the most.

 Actually, if done right, which in this case it is, woven material seems to work better for me.
 It does have the same flexibility properties as mesh – no break time is needed.
 Though, I found woven to have a slight edge as far as durability & support go.
-So you’re pretty much getting best of all worlds, except the in-hand feel.
+So you’re pretty much you getting the best of all worlds, except the in-hand feel.
 These do look pretty cheap, not gonna lie. #sleeper

 Low key – they gave me the same type of sensation as the Kyrie 5 did.
 Well, dah, it’s the same cushion set-up, minus that Zoom Air pillow articulation & a few extra millimeters in width.
 Regardless, I still couldn’t feel the advantage of the Air unit being articulated on the Kyrie 5 anyway.
 Just don’t get me wrong.
 It’s not me throwing shade on the Kyrie 5.
 I think, as a guard shoe, it has one of the nicest toolings this year.
 So it’s the opposite, kudos to Jordan brand for giving us the same stuff for less.

 It appears that the Jordan brand didn’t feel confident about going with the G.O.A.T status – herringbone – as for traction.
-Instead, they pared it with the second best in the list – circular traction pattern – to create the ultimate grip for any type of surface.
+Instead, they paired it with the second best in the list – circular traction pattern – to create the ultimate grip for any type of surface.
 Yep, they did just that.

 This year was pretty generous in terms of the number of great performing tractions we did receive, though, the Jordan Lockdown tops them all.
 It’s like Kobe & Shaq – UNSTOPPABLE.
 No joke, I barely even had to wipe the outsoles.
 And I’m not talking about one session.
 I’m talking about ever.
 Dust, other types of debris, concrete or more dust – they just don’t give a f**k.